Tulane Green Wave football statistical leaders

 The Tulane Green Wave football statistical leaders are individual statistical leaders of the Tulane Green Wave football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Green Wave represent Tulane University in the NCAA Division I FBS American Athletic Conference.
+The Green Wave represent Tulane University in the NCAA Division I FBS American Conference.

 Although Tulane began competing in intercollegiate football in 1893, the school's official record book considers the "modern era" to have begun in 1939.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: